 6.15.
-Surface water run-off arising from any future development should be dealt with effectively on site to avoid potential for flooding.
+There is no risk of flooding identified at the site or immediate area but surface water run-off arising from any future development should be dealt with effectively on site to avoid potential for flooding.
+Sustainable Urban Drainage (SUDs) systems should be incorporated to ensure that surface water run-off from the site is properly managed and controlled (Policy GP9).